Davidoff2103/CodeSmells/README.md

 # CodeSmells

 This repository demonstrates code smells and their refactoring solutions.
 Examples include but are not limited to:
-- Primitive Obsession
-- Long Method
-- Duplicated Code
+- Message Chains
-- Switch Statements
+- Hide Delegate

 Each example includes:
 1. Problematic code with docstring